grisreyesrios/Coding-Exercises-Challenges/README.md

-# Solutions--Daily-Coding-Problems
+# Solutions--Daily-Coding-Problem

-Solutions to the problems by the newsletter Daily Coding Problem. https://www.dailycodingproblem.com/
+Some proposals to solve the problems of the newsletter Daily Coding Problem. https://www.dailycodingproblem.com/.
+I am trying to enhance my knowledge and ability to code in Python with these interesting problems.

-Solutions using Python 3.6.5
+Solutions using Python 3.6.5, Atom and PyCharm (IDE for Python).